NorfairKing/syds-rules-for-sustainable-haskell/README.md

 * Before writing an instance, write a function.
 Then reconsider whether you still need an instance.
 (You probably don't.)
 * Don't write an instance if you can't use it to write generic code.
 * If your instance is not law-abiding, remove it.
+* Have roundtrip tests for any serialisation.
+* Have golden tests for any external output you produce.
+(That means "for every `ToJSON` instance" as well.)
-* Write json instances manually, and have roundtrip tests.
+* Write JSON instances manually until you have both roundtrip tests and golden tests.
 * Don't use lenses.
 You don't need them.
 * Use prefix naming: `data Thing = { thingField :: FieldType }`
 * Use as few languages extensions as you can get away with.